Featured in...

 Council officers do not have the right to enter privately owned properties, but they can go onto private land to carry out essential work for the council.

-How long can you be chased for council tax debt?
+How long can you be chased for debt?

 If you live in England or Wales and have not been made legally responsible, the debt can become unenforceable (Statute Barred) after six years.